 Research costs are expensed as incurred.

-An intangible asset arising from development expenditure on an internal project is recognised only when the group can demonstrate the technical feasibility of completing the intangible asset so that it will be available for sale or use, its intention to complete and its ability to use or sell the asset, how the asset will generate future economic benefits, the availability of resources to complete the development and the ability to measure reliably the expenditure attributable to the intangible asset during its development.
-Following initial recognition of the development expenditure, the cost model is applied requiring the asset be carried at cost less any accumulated amortisation and accumulated impairment losses.
-Any expenditure so capitalised is amortised on a straight line basis over the period of expected benefit from the related project (5 years).
+The Group identified a separate intangible asset in the form of software licenses, in the business An intangible asset arising from development acquisition of Visage Imaging. expenditure on an internal project is recognised Following initial recognition, software licenses only when the group can demonstrate the technical feasibility of completing the intangible asset so are measured at cost less any accumulated amortisation.
+A useful life of 4 years has that it will be available for sale or use, its intention been determined. to complete and its ability to use or sell the asset, how the asset will generate future economic Customer List benefits, the availability of resources to complete The Group identified a separate intangible asset the development and the ability to measure reliably in the form of a customer list, in the business the expenditure attributable to the intangible asset acquisition of Visage Imaging. during its development.
+Following initial recognition Following initial recognition, the customer of the development expenditure, the cost model list is measured at cost less any accumulated is applied requiring the asset be carried at cost less amortisation.
+A useful life of 4 years has any accumulated amortisation and accumulated been determined. impairment losses.
+Any expenditure so capitalised